Deploy Wispr Flow via MDM

 macOS

-Note: If you deploy without pre-authorizing microphone access: On the Permissions onboarding page, clicking the microphone permission shows the native macOS permission dialog.
-If denied, clicking again opens System Settings > Privacy & Security > Microphone directly (allowing the user to grant it manually).
-At runtime (outside onboarding), if microphone permission was previously denied, the app opens System Settings automatically when microphone access is needed.
+Note: On the Permissions onboarding page, clicking the microphone card shows the native macOS dialog.
+If denied, clicking again opens System Settings → Privacy & Security → Microphone.
+At runtime, if microphone permission was previously denied, the app opens System Settings automatically when access is needed.

 Windows